ajitsingh98/Data-Science-Interview-Questions-Answers/machine_learning_fundamentals.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 The correct answer is: 3-fold CV.
 A k-fold cross-validation is a special case of cross-validation where we iterate over a dataset set k times.
-In each round, we split the dataset into k parts: one part is used for validation, and the remaining $k − 1 $parts are merged into a training subset for model evaluation.
+In each round, we split the dataset into k parts: one part is used for validation, and the remaining $k − 1$ parts are merged into a training subset for model evaluation.

 Stratification is used to balance the classes in the training and validation splits in cases where the corpus is imbalanced.